hapesurya/portfolio/Readme.md

 ⚡️ Typing animation using `Typed.js`\
 ⚡️ Easy to modify

-## Installation & Deployment 📦
+## If You Also Want To Use This Repo 📦
 - Clone the repository and modify the content of <b>index.html</b>
-- Add or remove images from `assets/img/` directory as per your requirement.
+- Add or remove files from `assets/` directory as per your requirement.
-- Update the info of `projects` folder according to your need
-- Use [Github Pages](https://create-react-app.dev/docs/deployment/#github-pages) to create your own website.
-- To deploy your website, first you need to create github repository with name `<your-github-username>.github.io` and push the generated code to the `master` branch.
+- Also check yout .gitignore file asper your requirement.

 ## Sections 📚
+✔️ Home\
 ✔️ About\
-✔️ Interests\
 ✔️ Education\
-✔️ Online Certification\
 ✔️ Experience\
 ✔️ Projects \
 ✔️ Skills \
-✔️ Resume\
 ✔️ Contact Info